matplotlib/matplotlib/doc/api/api_changes_3.3/behaviour.rst

-:rc:`text.hinting` now supports the values "default", "no_autohint", "force_autohint", and "no_hinting", which directly map to the FreeType flags FT_LOAD_DEFAULT, etc.  The old synonyms (respectively "either", "native", "auto", and "none") are still supported.
+:rc:`text.hinting` now supports the values "default", "no_autohint", "force_autohint", and "no_hinting", which directly map to the FreeType flags FT_LOAD_DEFAULT, etc.  The old synonyms (respectively "either", "native", "auto", and "none") are still supported, but their use is discouraged.
 To get normalized values, use `.backend_agg.get_hinting_flag`, which returns integer flag values.